-While there are a host of conservative, nonsurgical treatments that are often very effective in managing neck pain and easing the symptoms of a spinal condition, some people turn to alternative treatments in search of new and more natural ways to reduce their pain.
-One such alternative treatment is the use of herbal remedies.
+Neck pain is a very common occurrence that can be caused by something as simple as a slight muscle strain.
+Neck pain can also come up due to any of a variety of spine conditions, such as a bulging or herniated disc, bone spurs and a pinched nerve.
+While there are a host of conservative treatments that are often very effective in managing neck pain and easing the symptoms of a spinal condition, some people turn to alternative treatments in search of new and more natural ways to reduce their pain.
+For example, the herbal remedies described below can help relieve your pain and discomfort.

 Here are a few herbal remedies that are often used to treat neck pain:

-Proven as a safer and effective alternative to traditional open neck surgery, our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
+Proven as a safer and effective alternative to traditional open neck surgery,^ our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
 Our minimally invasive decompression surgery is able to help treat many causes of neck pain, though some severe causes may require stabilization surgery.

 We perform each procedure, whether minimally invasive decompression or minimally invasive stabilization, through a small incision with no muscle disruption.
 This allows for a shorter recovery period and a lower risk of complication compared to traditional open neck surgery^.
 To see if you are a candidate for one of our procedures, reach out to our team today and request a free MRI review.*